sarahbonnin/CRG_RIntroduction/baseplot.md

 # see all 657 possible build-in colors:
 colors()

 # looking for blue only?
-You are down to 66 options:
+You can pick from 66 blueish options:
 grep("blue", colors(), value=TRUE)
 ```